The Seattle Space Needle, photographed from many blocks away

 The Pacific Science Center in the Seattle Center, the original United States Science Pavillion at the World's Fair.

-, two of the most inventive bands of the last twenty years, only broke nationally after signing with major labels.
+most inventive bands of the last twenty years, only broke nationally after signing with major labels.

 They key at the time was working with the system without selling out to it.